A new season and a chance to end this year on a positive note? Yes, the Chicago Bulls have a chance to flip the switch in 2020, after all.

 Who are the Chicago Bulls?

 The Chicago Bulls are a team in the National Basketball Association.
 The owner of the Chicago Bulls is Jerry Reinsdorf, and the current head coach is Billy Donovan.
-The team was originally founded in 1966, and "Benny the Bull" is the team's mascot.
+The team was founded in 1966.
 The Bulls play at the United Center in Chicago and are part of the Eastern Conference.

 Will the Bulls look to trade Zach LaVine?